-BODY NOTES The Competitions Commission is an elected body charged with overseeing the organisation of the EHF club and national team competitions for men and women as well as refereeing matters. • Always capitalised • Refer to full name of commission Never refer to as a committee Refer to as Competition Commission (CC) initially , thereafter as CC (only in internal communication) Competitions Commission (CC) Members (elected by Congress): Chairperson (also member of EHF Executive Committee) Member Men's Competitions Member Women's Competitions Member Refereeing Nominated members: • Member Men's Club Competitions - nominated by Men's Forum Club Handball Gender representative • Member Women's Club Competitions - nominated by Women's Forum Club Handball Gender representative • Gender representative All titles capitalised when used as part of the title, e.g. "Competitions Commission Chairperson XXXX".
+BODY NOTES Competitions Commission (CC) The Competitions Commission is an elected body charged with overseeing the organisation of the EHF club and national team competitions for men and women as well as refereeing matters.
+Always capitalised Refer to full name of commission Never refer to as a committee Refer to as Competition Commission (CC) initially , thereafter as CC (only in internal communication) Members (elected by Congress): Chairperson (also member of EHF Executive Committee) Member Men's Competitions Member Women's Competitions Member Refereeing Nominated members: Member Men's Club Competitions - nominated by Men's Forum Club Handball Gender representative Gender representative All titles capitalised when used as part of the title, e.g. "Competitions Commission Chairperson XXXX".
 Not capitalised as part of a regular sentence, e.g. "XXXX, CC chairperson said".
-Rule applies to all titles Up to one gender representative may also be nominated should either gender not be represented The Methods Commission is an elected body charged with overseeing coaching and technical matters, education and training and the development of the sport in Europe.
+Rule applies to all titles Methods Commission (MC) The Methods Commission is an elected body charged with overseeing coaching and technical matters, education and training and the development of the sport in Europe.
 Refer to the first time as the Methods Commission (MC) and from then on as MC (only in internal communication).
 All titles capitalised when used as part of the title, e.g. "Methods Commission Chairperson XXXX".
 Not capitalised as part of a regular sentence, e.g. "XXXX, MC chairperson said".
-Rule applies to all titles Methods Commission (MC) Members (elected by Congress): Chairperson (also member of EHF Executive Committee) Methods and coaching Education and training Youth, school and non-competitive sportsMember development Nominated members: • Gender representative Gender representative ^ Up to one gender representative may also be nominated should either gender not be represented
+Rule applies to all titles Members (elected by Congress): • Chairperson (also member of EHF Executive Committee) • Methods and coaching • Education and training • Youth, school and non-competitive sports • Member development Nominated members: • Gender representative Up to one gender representative may also be nominated should either gender not be represented